 2. Giving Credit

 Always link back to the creator of the image when you present images which aren’t of your own doing or owned by you.
 Make sure it’s do-follow, not no-follow.
-It’s a best practice which comes from the King of Search, Google.
+It’s a best practice that comes from the King of Search, Google.
 Your image search engine results will be glad you did, and it’s going to save you a lot of trouble from angry image creators.

 3. Rich Snippets